We have a bunch of fantastic propane tank cover ideas to share with you.

 5. Cover For Table And Gas Line

-After finding out plumbing their fire pit into their existing gas system would cost thousands, these folk had another fire pit cover idea.
+After finding out plumbing their fire pit into their existing gas system would cost thousands, these folks had another fire pit cover idea.

 @blooming_palette shared: